One of the keys to being a successful dog owner is determining which breed of dog matches your life and going along with it.

 It will behave in a sweet and tolerant way with children, although its independent streak will probably not properly satisfy a child who wants to play with it.

-Due to their stubbornness, this breed will require a training program which is firm and consistent.
+Due to their stubbornness, this breed will require a training program that is firm and consistent.

 You will have to display quite a bit of patience with them, as their bad habits may be difficult to break.